-This College Entrance Exam is often required by Colleges/Universities down South or in the Western part of the United States.
+This college entrance exam is required by some colleges and universities.
+The ACT is often required by institutions located in the southern or western regions of the United States.
 Please check the requirements of your colleges of choice for the most accurate information regarding the ACT.